a-kramer/RPN-derivative/README.md

 reverse Polish notation (rpn), e.g.: `1 2 +` (for 1+2); this notation
 does not *need*, nor *allow* parentheses.

-On unix-like systems the `dc` program works with this notation, so it may be familiar.
+The [dc](https://linux.die.net/man/1/dc) program works with this notation, so it may be familiar to the reader.

 RPN math is easier (*citation needed*) to process (at least for what we do here) as there are no parentheses and evaluation follows a very simple algorithm.

-The input expression must be *balanced*, unlike: `x y z +`, which has an unused operand, while `x +` lacks an operand (`dc` would not care much about the former and print a warning about the latter, but balanced expressions make the code easier).
+The input expression must be *balanced*, unlike: `x y z +`, which has an unused operand, or `x +`, which lacks an operand (`dc` would not care much about the former and print a warning about the latter).

-An unbalanced expression produces an empty line in the output of any program in this repository.
+An unbalanced expression produces an empty line in the output of any program in this repository (or possibly a line with an error message).

+In any case, we try to keep the line numbers of input and output the same (the derivative of input line *n* will be in output line *n*).

 Although it is of course possible to use `derivative` and `simplify` by themselves, you can also use `to_rpn` to convert more conventional